jibe77/hermanasclient/README.md

 # Hermanas Client

 This project is a web application dedicated to monitor and take control remotely of your chicken coop.
+This automation solution is currently operating from my backyard.
+You may try it on http://www.hermanas.fr.

+The back-end application, running inside the chicken coop, is hosted in a separate GitHub project on https://github.com/jibe77/hermanas.

 ## Architecture